Blow-up of solutions of critical elliptic equations in three dimensions: Introduction and main results

-The existence of such solutions under certain assumptions on $a$ and $V$ can be obtained by minimization, see, for instance, \cite{FrKoKo1}.
-Moreover, it is not hard to prove, based on the characterization of optimizers in Sobolev's inequality, that such solutions converge weakly to zero in $H^1_0(\Omega)$ and that $u_\eps^6$ converges weakly in the sense of measures to a multiple of a delta function; see Proposition \ref{lemma PU + w}.
+Returning to the general situation, the existence of solutions to \eqref{BP-problem} and \eqref{equation u} satisfying \eqref{eq:sobmin} and \eqref{eq:sobmineps} can be proved via minimization under certain assumptions on $a$ and $V$; see, for instance, \cite{FrKoKo1} for \eqref{equation u}.
+Moreover, it is not hard to prove, based on the characterization of optimizers in Sobolev's inequality, that these functions converge weakly to zero in $H^1_0(\Omega)$ and that $u_\eps^6$ converges weakly in the sense of measures to a multiple of a delta function; see Proposition \ref{lemma PU + w}.
 In this sense, the functions $u_\eps$ blow up.

 The problem of interest is to describe this blow-up behavior more precisely.
-This question was advertised in the influential paper by Br\'ezis and Peletier \cite{BrPe}, who discussed the above problem in detail in the case where $\Omega$ is a ball and $a$ and $V$ are constants.
-For earlier results on the related problem where the perturbation $\epsilon V u$ is replaced by $3(u^5 - u^{5-\epsilon})$, see \cite{AtPe,Bu}.
-Concerning the case of general open set $\Omega\subset\R^3$, the Br\'ezis--Peletier paper contains three conjectures, the second of which concerns the blow-up behavior of solutions to the analogue of equation \eqref{equation u} in dimensions $N\geq 4$ with $a\equiv 0$.
-This conjecture was proved independently in celebrated works of Han \cite{Ha} and Rey \cite{Re1,Re2}.
-In these works also the first Br\'ezis--Peletier conjecture is proved, which is the analogue of their second conjecture for the $3(u^5 - u^{5-\epsilon})$-problem.
+This question was advertised in an influential paper by Br\'ezis and Peletier \cite{BrPe}, who presented a detailed study of the case where $\Omega$ is a ball and $a$ and $V$ are constants.
+For earlier results on \eqref{BP-problem} with $a\equiv 0$, see \cite{AtPe,Bu}.
+Concerning the case of general open sets $\Omega\subset\R^3$, the Br\'ezis--Peletier paper contains three conjectures, the first two of which concern the blow-up behavior of solutions to the analogues of \eqref{BP-problem} and \eqref{equation u} in dimensions $N\geq 3$ ($N\geq 4$ for \eqref{equation u}) with $a\equiv 0$.
+These conjectures were proved independently in seminal works of Han \cite{Ha} and Rey \cite{Re1,Re2}.

-The third Br\'ezis--Peletier conjecture is, as far as we know, still open.
-It concerns the blow-up behavior in the $3(u^5 - u^{5-\epsilon})$-problem for nonzero $a$ in the three-dimensional case.
-Our goal in this paper is to prove the analogue of the third Br\'ezis--Peletier conjecture for problem \eqref{equation u}.
-We expect that the techniques that we develop in this paper will also be useful to prove the third Br\'ezis--Peletier conjecture in its original form and we plan to return to this problem in the near future.
+In the present paper, under a natural nondegeneracy condition, we prove the third Br\'ezis--Peletier conjecture, which has remained open so far.
+It concerns the blow-up behavior of solutions of \eqref{BP-problem} for certain nonzero $a$ in the three-dimensional case.
+We also prove the corresponding result for \eqref{equation u}.
+This latter result is not stated explicitly as a conjecture in \cite{BrPe}, but it is contained there in spirit and could have been formulated using the same heuristics.
+Indeed, it is the version with $a \not \equiv 0$ of the second Brézis--Peletier conjecture, in the same way as, concerning \eqref{BP-problem}, the third conjecture is the $a \not \equiv 0$ version of the first one.

-A characteristic feature of the three dimensional case is the notion of criticality for the function $a$.
+A characteristic feature of the three-dimensional case is the notion of criticality for the function $a$.
 To motivate this concept, let

 One of the findings of Br\'ezis and Nirenberg \cite{BrNi} is that if $a$ is small (for instance, in $L^\infty(\Omega)$), but possibly nonzero, then $S(a)=S$.
 This is in stark contrast to the case of dimensions $N\geq 4$ where the corresponding analogue of $S(a)$ (with the exponent $6$ replaced by $2N/(N-2)$) is always strictly below the corresponding Sobolev constant, whenever $a$ is negative somewhere.